Sports News | French League Leader PSG Slumps to 3-0 Loss at Monaco | LatestLY

 Monaco could have gone into the break with a bigger lead but missed a couple of other chances before the interval.

-PSG's first real chance came in the 51st when Kylian Mbappé made the most of Neymar's through ball to break into the area only to fluff his shot.
+PSG's first dangerous move came in the 51st when Mbappé made the most of Neymar's through ball to break into the area only to fluff his shot.

 Substitute Kevin Volland came on as a replacement for Gelson Martins and immediately made an impact to beat PSG 'keeper Gianluigi Donnarumma from close range at the conclusion of a well-executed collective move in the 68th.